WGBH-MLA/AAPB2/app/views/exhibits/eotp/3-timeline-of-events.md

 ## Summary

-> **" By confining the civil rights struggle to the South, to bowdlerized heroes, to a single halcyon decade, and to limited, noneconomic objectives, the master narrative simultaneously elevates and diminishes the movement.
+> **By confining the civil rights struggle to the South, to bowdlerized heroes, to a single halcyon decade, and to limited, noneconomic objectives, the master narrative simultaneously elevates and diminishes the movement.
 It ensures the status of the classical phase as a triumphal moment in a larger American progress narrative, yet it undermines its gravitas.
-It prevents one of the most remarkable mass movements in American history from speaking effectively to the challenges of our time."** - *Jacquelyn Dowd Hall*[<sup>29</sup>](/exhibit/eotp/notes#29)
+It prevents one of the most remarkable mass movements in American history from speaking effectively to the challenges of our time.** - *Jacquelyn Dowd Hall*[<sup>29</sup>](/exhibit/eotp/notes#29)

 ## Extended